dvberkel/-nmbr9/README.md

 ## Questions

+A solution is a correct tiling of twenty shapes.
+A shape is the figure 0 through 9.
+All shapes occur twice.

-* What is the shape with the least amount of holes?
+* What is the least amount of holes a solution can have?
-* What is the shape with the most amount of holes?
+* What is the most amount of holes a solution can have?
-* What is the highest scoring heap?
+* What is the highest scoring solution?

 [nmbr9]: https://boardgamegeek.com/boardgame/217449/nmbr-9